 Graham brings over 25 years of experience in the banking and professional services industry in Australia and overseas, having held a number of senior leadership roles at NAB, ANZ and Deloitte.

-Jason Marshall has been appointed as the Executive Manager – Bid Management and Business Intelligence.
+Jason Marshall was appointed as Executive Manager – Commercial and Risk Management in 2018.
 Jason commenced with Interflow in 2006, during which time he held positions in business development and tender management, proving himself to be a committed company advocate.

 Jason is responsible for the improvement of the bid management process, creating a business model of metrics and standards on performance reporting and developing strategies to maximise market opportunities for Interflow.
 His ability to motivate his team has led to his continued success at Interflow.

-Lisa started with Interflow in 2016 as Executive Manager People & Culture.
+Lisa started with Interflow in 2016 as Executive Manager - Human Resources.

 The primary responsibility for Lisa is the human resources strategy for the business, including workplace planning, organisational culture, learning and development and quality system management.